 About Direct Four WD Awareness

-Direct 4WD Awareness is an Alice Springs based Nationally Accredited, training business focused solely on teaching people how to safely drive off-road in the Outback.
+DIRECT 4WD is an Alice Springs based training business focused on teaching people how to prepare for and safely drive off-road in the Outback.
 Jol and his crew also lead tag-along tours to the more remote parts of the Central Desert regions.

 Jol Fleming who has lived all his life in the Centre has the in depth mechanical and bush savvy which enables him to impart the skills you need to feel in control when travelling on some of the world’s most remote roads and tracks.

 Jol Fleming is truly a Centralian having spent all his life in the middle of Australia.
 He was born in 1955 and spent his childhood in the bush at the remote community ofYuendumu 400 kilometres north west of Alice Springs where his parents were missionaries and his friends Warlpiri aboriginal children.
 Jol has natural enviable mechanical savvy and prodigious knowledge of the bush and the Outback.